ReactBricks/react-inline-edit-async/README.md

 }
 ```

-where `InputType` is an `enum` representing all the input types provided by RIEC.
+The `InputType` is an `enum` representing all the input types provided by RIEC.

 ```ts
 enum InputType {